Pirelli Calendar: History

 The Cal was originally created by the British art director Derek Forsyth.
 After an unpublished mockup in 1962, it became an annual publication from 1964.
 In some of the earlier calendars Pirelli tyres featured prominently, though this marketing aspect was later dropped.
 The first woman photographer to shoot the calendar was Sarah Moon in 1972.
 Publication was discontinued after the 1974 issue as an economizing cutback in response to the world recession resulting from the 1973 oil crisis.
 It was resurrected 10 years later and has been published regularly since then except for 2021.

-For the first ten years of the calendar's existence it included photographs of fully clothed women, but an emphasis on nudity developed during the 1980s.
+For the first ten years of the calendar's existence, it included photographs of fully clothed women, but an emphasis on nudity developed during the 1980s.
 The 1987 calendar, photographed by Terrence Donovan, was the first to feature only black models, included a bare-bottomed 16-year-old Naomi Campbell.
 The models were photographed topless in Savannah-like settings and styled in tribal fashion.
 The calendar continued to use mainly eroticised images until the mid-2010s, although in some instances the pictures taken by the photographers were considered by the editors to be too risqué to use.

 From the mid-2010s the calendar moved away from eroticism, and around this time diversity began to be addressed.
 The 2008 calendar was photographed by Patrick Demarchelier in Shanghai and included a number of Asian models.
 At the same time a book, The Complete Works: The Pirelli Calendar 1964–2007, was published by Mondadori.
 The 2010 calendar, photographed by Terry Richardson, used similar imagery to that which was used in the calendar in the 1960s.
 In 2014 Pirelli released an unpublished calendar from 1986 shot by photographer Helmut Newton.
 A 50th anniversary book, Pirelli - The Calendar: 50 Years and More, was published by Taschen in 2015.

 The 2016 calendar, photographed by Annie Leibovitz, aimed to celebrate women for their accomplishments rather than their physical attributes.
 It included Fran Lebowitz, Mellody Hobson, Serena Williams, Yoko Ono and Patti Smith to represent inspiring women of diverse ages in almost entirely clothed portraits.
-The 2017 calendar was photographed by Peter Lindbergh and the women in the photographs were fully dressed and wore no makeup.
+The 2017 calendar was photographed by Peter Lindbergh and the women in the photographs were fully dressed and wore minimal makeup.
 It was the first calendar in which the photographs had not been retouched.
 The women photographed included Helen Mirren, Nicole Kidman and Julianne Moore.
 For the 2018 calendar, photographer Tim Walker chose to feature only black models, including Duckie Thot, Adwoa Aboah, RuPaul, Whoopi Goldberg, and Thando Hopa.

-The 2021 calendar was cancelled because of the global coronavirus pandemic but is returning for 2022, featuring musicians and titled On The Road.
+The 2021 calendar was cancelled because of the global coronavirus pandemic but returned for 2022, featuring musicians and titled On The Road.
+In 2024, to celebrate the 60th anniversary of the Cal, Prince Gyasi became the first black photographer to produce an edition of the calendar.